Adjectival/icondex/readme.md

 ## Known Issues
 Search feature is under development.
 App interface is under development.
+Needs more raw data and a bit more variety to search feature.

 ## Technologies Used
-- Development: CSS3 compiled with Sass, Bourbon on the JQuery with a pinch of Saffron
+- Development: CSS3/JQuery via Sass, plus Bourbon with a pinch of Saffron
 - Design: Sketch, HTML5
 - Testing: Atom, Chrome